-So, to ensure that your lamb roast gets mouths sufficiently watering this Easter, we’ve teamed up with one of Britain’s best chefs, Marcus Wareing.
-His Michelin stars speak for themselves, and his impact on the restaurant industry is immeasurable.
+So let’s get it right.
+You don’t want any bone-dry meat or light charring marring the Easter Sunday dining table.
+And that’s why we’ve teamed up with one of Britain’s best chefs to ensure that your lamb roast gets mouths sufficiently watering this weekend.
+Marcus Wareing’s Michelin stars speak for themselves, and his impact on the restaurant industry is immeasurable.
 So listen up.

-“Salt-baking lamb shoulder is one of my favourite ways to cook it,” says Wareing.
+“Salt-baking lamb shoulder is one of my favourite ways to cook it,” Wareing reveals.
 “The high fat content in the shoulder means that it renders slowly throughout the salt-baking process and ensures the meat retains a wonderful moist texture.
 The herbs in the dough also gently scent the lamb, enhancing its flavour even further.”

-So roll up your sleeves, sling on your apron and get cooking.
-Here’s Wareing’s step-by-step recipe below.
+So roll up your sleeves, sling on your apron and fire up the oven.
+And follow, word-for-word, Wareing’s step-by-step recipe below.